 For by the grace given me I say to every one of you: Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the measure of faith God has given you.
 Just as each of us has one body with many members, and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.
 We have different gifts, according to the grace given us.
 If a man’s gift is prophesying, let him use it in proportion to his faith.
 If it is serving, let him serve; if it is teaching, let him teach; if it is encouraging, let him encourage; if it is contributing to the needs of others, let him give generously; if it is leadership, let him govern diligently; if it is showing mercy, let him do it cheerfully.
 Romans 12:1-8

 John Stott in his book on Romans points out that gratitude flows out from an appreciation of God’s grace.
 Stott says that “there is no greater incentive to holy living than a contemplation of the mercies of God.”
 So, our thankfulness and our attitude of gratitude flow out of our sense of the mercy God has showered on us.
 If you struggle with, bring grateful it is possible that you also struggle to receive God’s grace in your life.
 Maybe you feel you don’t deserve that kind of love and attention from the Father?
 It is possible there is some unforgiven sin in your past that still haunts you?
-Could it be that there are just too many broken relationships in your past that you can seem to keep and maintain any relationships?
+Could it be that there are just too many broken relationships in your past that you cannot seem to keep and maintain any relationships?
 Whatever it is that is keeping you outside of God’s grace know this, you are forgiven.
 You have been forgiven not because of who you are but because of what Jesus Christ has done for you.
 It is possible those other nine lepers didn’t feel worthy to come back and give thanks.
 Their past sins may have haunted them also, but look at what they missed out on a chance to have all the pain of the past forgiven.